MZabolotnev/weather-bot/README.md

 2. Run "npm install"

+5. To register an agent, enter his id in the admin id field, he also needs to send the bot command /start.

-3. Start the server with a command "node app"
+4. Start the server with a command "node app"